Rampart scandal: November 6, 1997 – Officer David Mack bank robbery

-On November 6, 1997, $722,000 were stolen in an armed robbery of a Los Angeles branch of Bank of America.
-After one month of investigation, assistant bank manager Errolyn Romero confessed to her role in the crime and implicated her boyfriend, LAPD officer David Mack, as the mastermind.
+On November 6, 1997, $722,000 was stolen in an armed robbery of a Los Angeles Bank of America branch.
+After one month of investigation, assistant bank manager Errolyn Romero confessed to her role in the crime and implicated her boyfriend LAPD officer David Mack as the mastermind.
 Mack was sentenced to fourteen years and three months in federal prison.
-He has never revealed the whereabouts of the money and while incarcerated, bragged to fellow inmates that he would become a millionaire by the time of his release.
+He has never revealed the whereabouts of the money and, while incarcerated, bragged to fellow inmates that he would become a millionaire by the time of his release.
 He was released from prison on May 14, 2010.

 February 26, 1998 – Rampart Station beating

 On February 26, 1998, Rampart CRASH officer Brian Hewitt brought Ismael Jimenez, a member of the 18th Street Gang, into the Rampart police station for questioning.
 According to CRASH officer Rafael Pérez's recorded testimony, Hewitt "got off" on beating suspects.
 In the course of questioning, he beat the handcuffed Jimenez in the chest and stomach until he vomited blood.

 After his release, Jimenez went to the emergency room and told doctors he had been beaten by Hewitt and his partner Daniel Lujan while in custody.
 Following an investigation, Hewitt was fired from the LAPD.
 Jimenez was awarded $231,000 in a civil settlement with the city of Los Angeles.
-Hewitt served time in federal prison for the distribution of drugs and conspiracy to commit murder and has since been released.
+Jimenez served time in federal prison for the distribution of drugs and conspiracy to commit murder and has since been released.